 Data assimilation is a method for combining model forecast data with observational data in order to forecast more accurately the state of a system.
-One of the most popular data assimilation methods used in modern numerical weather prediction is four-dimensional data assimilation (4DVar) (Sasaki (1970); Talagrand (1981); Lewis et al. (2006)), which seeks initial conditions such that the forecast best fits both the observations and the background state (which is usually obtained from the previous forecast) within an interval called the assimilation window.
+One of the most popular data assimilation methods used in modern numerical weather prediction is four-dimensional variational data assimilation (4DVar) (Sasaki (1970); Talagrand (1981); Lewis et al. (2006)), which seeks initial conditions such that the forecast best fits both the observations and the background state (which is usually obtained from the previous forecast) within an interval called the assimilation window.
 Currently, in most operational weather centers, systems and states of dimension $\mathcal{O}(10^7)$ or higher are considered, whereas there are considerably fewer observations, usually $\mathcal{O}(10^6)$ (see Daley (1991); Nichols (2010) for reviews on data assimilation methods).

-Linearised 4DVar can be shown to be equivalent to Tikhonov, or $L_2$ -norm regularisation, a well-known method for solving ill-posed problems (Johnson et al. (2005)).
+Linearised 4DVar can be shown to be equivalent to Tikhonov, or L_2 -norm regularisation, a well-known method for solving ill-posed problems (Johnson et al. (2005)).
 Such problems appear in a wide range of applications (Engl et al. (1996)) such as geosciences and image restoration, the process of estimating an original image from a given blurred image.
-From the latter work it is known that by replacing the $L_2$ -norm penalty term with an $L_1$ -norm penalty function, image restoration becomes edge-preserving as the process does not penalise the edges of the image.
-The $L_1$ -norm penalty regularisation then recovers sharp edges in the image more precisely than the $L_2$ -norm penalty regularisation (Hansen (1998); Hansen et al. (2006)).
-Edges in images lead to outliers in
+From the latter work it is known that by replacing the L_2 -norm penalty term with an L_1 -norm penalty function, image restoration becomes edge-preserving as the process does not penalise the edges of the image.
+The L_1 -norm penalty regularisation

-\Correspondence to: Department of Mathematical Sciences, University of Bath, Claverton Down BA2 7AY, UK.
+Correspondence to: Department of Mathematical Sciences, University of Bath, Claverton Down BA2 7AY, UK.
 E-mail: m.freitag@maths.bath.ac.uk

-Copyright © 2010 Royal Meteorological Society Prepared using gjrms3.cls [Version: 2007/01/05 v1.00] the regularisation term and hence, $L_1$ -norms for the regularisation terms give a better result in image restoration.
+Copyright © 2010 Royal Meteorological Society Prepared using gjrms3.cls [Version: 2007/01/05 v1.00] then recovers sharp edges in the image more precisely than the L_2 -norm penalty regularisation (Hansen (1998); Hansen et al. (2006)).
+Edges in images lead to outliers in the regularisation term and hence, L_1 -norms for the regularisation terms give a better result in image restoration.
 This is the motivation behind our approach for variational data assimilation.